-Expenses related to parties and expressions of appreciation are subject to the specific spending limit regardless of whether they are incurred before or after voting day.
+Expenses related to parties and expressions of appreciation after voting are subject to the specific spending limit regardless of whether they are incurred before or after voting day.

-Leftover campaign inventory
+Leftover advertising campaign inventory

-If you ran in the last municipal council or school board election and you want to reuse leftover goods such as signs or office supplies you must establish the current market value of the goods - what it would cost you to purchase them today.
-You must record the current market value as an expense.
+If a third party advertiser registered as a third party advertiser in the last election and wants to reuse leftover goods such as signs or office supplies, the third party advertiser must establish the current market value of the goods - what it would cost to purchase them today.
+Record the current market value as an expense.

-If you have inventory left at the end of your campaign it becomes your personal property.
-If you want to store materials such as signs for use in another election, any costs related to storage are personal costs, not campaign expenses.
+If the third party advertiser has inventory left at the end of their advertising campaign it becomes their personal property.
+If the third party advertiser wants to store materials such as signs for use in another election, any costs related to storage are personal costs, not advertising campaign expenses.

-Note to accountants: The value of all goods must be recorded as an expense regardless of whether the campaign ends with used or unused goods in inventory.
+Note to accountants: The value of all goods must be recorded as an expense regardless of whether the advertising campaign ends with used or unused goods in inventory.
 Do not deduct the value of unused goods from the campaign expenses, as this will result in the campaign having a surplus on paper that the candidate does not actually have.